NMM103/CS1632_Fall2020/deliverables/5/README.md

 implementation of BeanCounterLogicTest and most tests indeed fail for BeanCounterLogicTestSolution.
 If BeanCounterLogicTestSolution fails a test but BeanCounterLogicTest passes a test, then this indicates a problem (and vice versa).
 Read the feedback to get a hint on what the problem is.
+Try invoking the exact scenario on the buggy implementation to see the bug for yourself and figure out why your test cases are not handling it correctly.

+    ```
+    java -jar BeanCounterBuggy.jar 2 3 skill debug
+    ```

+    If you are observant, you should already see a bug in the above commandline.

 ## Resources

 These links are the same ones posted at the end of the slides: